carpentries-lab/metagenomics-analysis/_episodes/05-workflow.md

 ~~~
 {: .output}

 Save your file and exit `nano`.
-We can now run our script:
+If we were to run this script it would ask us for confirmation of redoing several steps because we already did all of this steps.
+If you want you can run it to check that it works, but it is not necessary if you did every step of the previous episodes.

 ~~~
 $ bash read_qc.sh